redis/docs/content/operate/rs/installing-upgrading/install/plan-deployment/configuring-aws-instances.md

 When configuring the security group:

-- Define a custom TCP rule for port 8443 to allow web browser access to the Redis Enterprise Software admin console from the IP address range you use to access the admin console.
+- Define a custom TCP rule for port 8443 to allow web browser access to the Redis Enterprise Software Cluster Manager UI from the IP address range you use to access the Cluster Manager UI.
 - If you are using the DNS resolving option with Redis Enterprise Software, define a DNS UDP rule for port 53 to allow access to the databases' endpoints by using the [DNS resolving mechanism]({{< relref "/operate/rs/networking/cluster-dns" >}}).